 I also recommend keeping a box of 5¾” by 8¾” greeting-card envelopes available for projects like this.
 The envelopes can be purchased at any office-supply store and give your child an easy, professional-looking way to finish the card.
 My children have made their own envelopes before as well, although purchased envelopes can still be personalized with markers, stickers, etc.

-Turning Mother’s Day Crafts (or Teacher Appreciation Crafts) into Montessori-Oriented Activities
+Turning Mother’s Day Crafts (or Teacher Appreciation Crafts) into Montessori-Style Activities

 - Use a tray for the activity.